hardBSDk/software-bible/README.md

 # Software Bible

-In this list you will found my most **BRUTAL** software recommendations, the software listed here is perfect.
+On this list you will found my most **BRUTAL** software recommendations, the software listed here is perfect.

 My focus is functionality/usability, several software have annoying bloat (Electron) that reduce the portability/security and increase resource consumption, I try to replace it whenever I can.